suhank/zea-engine/docs/api/Math/Vec4.md

 ### normalize
 Normalizes the Vec4 and returns it as a new Vec4.
-Multiplies coordenates value by the inverse of the vector length.
+Multiplies coordinates value by the inverse of the vector length.

 **Returns**: [<code>Vec4</code>](#Vec4) - - Returns the Vec4 normalized.
 <a name="Vec4+normalizeInPlace"></a>

 ### normalizeInPlace
-Normalizes this Vec4 multiplying coordenate values by the inverse of the vector length.
+Normalizes this Vec4 multiplying coordinate values by the inverse of the vector length.

 <a name="Vec4+dot"></a>